The Constant Geometric Speed Schedule for Adiabatic State Preparation: Introduction

 \section{Introduction}

 The adiabatic theorem~\cite{BornFock1928, Kato1950, Jansen2007} states that a quantum system remains in its instantaneous eigenstate as long as the state of interest is separated by an energy gap from other eigenstates and the Hamiltonian changes sufficiently slowly.
-This principle, developed about a century ago, plays important roles in modern quantum computation~\cite{Farhi2000, Georgescu2014, Albash2018, Aspuru-Guzik2005, Veis2014}.
-The adiabatic (analog) quantum computer~\cite{Farhi2000, Georgescu2014, Albash2018} exploits this principle to obtain the ground state of a complex Hamiltonian by continuously manipulating the effective Hamiltonian of a quantum device.
-Adiabatic evolution can also be implemented within the circuit model~\cite{NielsenAndChuang2010} using discrete quantum gates, a method called adiabatic state preparation (ASP)~\cite{Aspuru-Guzik2005, Veis2014}.
-ASP is regarded as one of the standard approaches for preparing quantum states sufficiently close to a target eigenstate, enabling other algorithms such as quantum phase estimation~\cite{Kitaev1995, Abrams1999} to obtain precise eigenstates and their corresponding eigenvalues.

-In both analog and digital implementations of adiabatic evolution, the key cost factor is the total evolution time~\(T\).
-We consider the adiabatically evolved state \(\ket{\psi(T)}\) acceptable if its fidelity with the target eigenstate \(\ket{\Phi_f}\), \(\mathcal{F}=|\braket{\psi(T)|\Phi_f}|^2\), exceeds a certain threshold (e.g., \(\mathcal{F} \geq 0.5\)).
-Accordingly, we use the term \emph{adiabatic evolution time} \(T\) to denote the minimum evolution duration required to achieve a fidelity above the threshold.
+This principle underlies both analog adiabatic quantum computation~\cite{Farhi2000,Georgescu2014,Albash2018} and its digital counterpart, adiabatic state preparation (ASP)~\cite{Aspuru-Guzik2005,Veis2014,Keever2024}, which implements adiabatic evolution through quantum circuits~\cite{NielsenAndChuang2010} and is widely used as a state-preparation subroutine for algorithms such as quantum phase estimation~\cite{Kitaev1995,Abrams1999}.
+In both cases, the key resource is the \emph{adiabatic evolution time} $T$, defined here as the minimum duration required for the evolved state $\ket{\psi(T)}$ to achieve a target fidelity $\mathcal F = |\braket{\psi(T)|\Phi_f}|^2$ with the desired eigenstate $\ket{\Phi_f}$.

 Among various parameters that affect the required adiabatic evolution time \(T\), the minimal energy gap \(\Delta\) plays a major role.
-Both lower and upper bounds for \(T\) in terms of \(\Delta\) are established~\cite{Albash2018}.
+Both lower and upper bounds for \(T\) in terms of \(\Delta\) are established~\cite{Albash2018,ChenPRR2023}.
 The adiabatic evolution starts with the eigenstate \(\ket{\Phi_i}\) of the easily solvable Hamiltonian \(H_i\), and aims to obtain the eigenstate \(\ket{\Phi_f}\) of \(H_f\), the target Hamiltonian.
 The rigorous adiabatic theorem~\cite{Jansen2007} applies to any variation of the Hamiltonian between \(H_i\) and \(H_f\) as long as \(H(t)\), the Hamiltonian as a function of time \(t\), is a function of the renormalized time \(\tau = t/T\) that starts with \(H_i\) and ends at \(H_f\).
 Here we narrow down our discussion to the following form ,

 The parameter \(s\) is a monotonically increasing function of the normalized time \(\tau\), referred to as the schedule.
 The schedule \(s(\tau)\) maps the normalized time \(\tau \in [0,1]\) to the interpolation parameter \(s \in [0,1]\), satisfying \(s(0) = 0\) and \(s(1) = 1\).